 What if I told you it was possible to read, or even hear, your thoughts?
 Mind reading has been the stuff of science fiction for some time — something that 50 years ago would have been thought impossible.
 Even today, there’s quite a bit of doubt, but what can be seen is the activity across brain regions each time we produce thoughts.
 While sending messages through brain waves is something that’s actively being done, right now we’re able to see how your thoughts are made — specifically, which parts of your brain are most involved in making them.
 This new innovation has officially paved the way for the rapidly growing, ever-intriguing field of neuroscience — functional magnetic resonance imaging, also known as fMRI.

 Ever wonder why some decisions are harder to make than others?
-The author of “Looking Inside the Brain,” fMRI researcher, and neuroscientist Dr. Denis Le Bihan puts it this way: “We can see that inside the brain, the decision is totally unconscious.
-We can see that the brain is trying to solve the problem for you with the best solution, so you make up your mind and say, ‘Okay, I do this.’
+The author of “Looking Inside the Brain: The Power of Neuroimaging,” fMRI researcher, and neuroscientist Dr. Denis Le Bihan puts it this way: “We can see that inside the brain, the decision is totally unconscious.
+We can see that the brain is trying to solve the problem for you with the best solution, so you make up your mind and say, ‘OK, I do this.’
 We can see the timing.
 We can see that the response is born seconds before you realize what you do.”
 These might be tough choices for you, but for researchers like Le Bihan, they’re all just flickering lights.